Internal and External commands in Linux

 #which cat

-Now use the type command to display the type of the same commands.
+Now, use the type command to display the type of the above commands.

 #type ll